Lars-H/LODSeminar/README.md

-# LODSeminar
+# LODSeminar - Cepler Repository

-LOD Seminar Repository
+This Repository includes the Cepler Source Code.